What Is a Registered Agent? Role, Requirements & How to Choose One

 • An employee or company officer in your organization.

-• A professional registered agent service — a third-party company offering registered agent services for a fee.
+• A professional third-party provider offering these services for a fee.

-Many business owners prefer hiring a professional registered agent for convenience, privacy, and reliability.
+Many business owners prefer hiring a professional for convenience, privacy, and reliability.

 Pros: